nleanba/typst-marginalia/lib.typ

 ///
 /// The default values for the margins have been chosen such that they match the default typst margins for a4.
 It is strongly recommended to change at least one of either `inner` or `outer` to be wide enough to actually contain text.
 ///
+/// This function also sets up the neccesary show-rule to allow referencing labelled notes.
+///
 /// #compat((
 ///   "0.1.5": (
 ///     [`numbering` has been replaced with @note.numbering/@notefigure.numbering.